 First, I thank my God through Jesus Christ for you all, because your faith is being proclaimed throughout the whole world.
 For God, whom I serve in my spirit in the preaching of the gospel of His Son, is my witness as to how unceasingly I make mention of you, always in my prayers making request, if perhaps now at last by the will of God I may succeed in coming to you.
-For I long to see you so that I may impart some spiritual gift to you, that you may be established (Romans 1:8-11).
+For I long to see you so that I may impart some spiritual gift to you, that you may be established; that is, that I may be encouraged together with you while among you, each of us by the other’s faith, both yours and mine.
+I do not want you to be unaware, brethren, that often I have planned to come to you (and have been prevented so far) so that I may obtain some fruit among you also, even as among the rest of the Gentiles (Romans 1:8-13).

 A God-Given Love

 As Paul writes this epistle, what is amazing is that he had never been to Rome.
 He had never met these believers to whom he is writing this magnificent treatise.
 Unlike other churches that Paul had planted, such was not the case with this church in Rome.
 He is not writing to people whom he personally knows.
 He had never seen their faces and only knew some by name.
 This letter, nevertheless, reveals how large-hearted the apostle was for the church, wherever it was found.
 His heart is especially drawn to this flock in Rome.
 The more Paul loved God, the more his heart was enlarged for these fellow believers.

 This same deepening love for others should be found in us.
 The more we adore and worship God, the more we will experience a growing affection for others.
 Rather than withdrawing into seclusion and removing ourselves from other people, we should be ever advancing to serve the needs of those around us.
 We should serve our fellow believers in the body of Christ.
 Moreover, we should have a contagious faith that reaches out and spreads to others with the saving message of Jesus Christ.